 “It’s all-too-common for someone who is looking at a renovated apartment to say, ‘Why did they do the boring white kitchen?
 If I’m going to change it anyway, why would I pay for it?’”
 That’s why Lipman cautions against a generic renovation.

 Not that you should confuse timeless with humdrum.
-“Stainless steel appliances and subway tiles are always in fashion,” says Moss.
+“Stainless steel appliances and subway tiles are always in fashion,” Moss says.

 The key for Lipman is to do things that are out of the box and offer buyers some added value.
-For example, you could add put toe-kick drawers in the few inches between the bottoms of cabinets and the floor.
-Instead of marble or granite, consider using synthetic materials like quartz and porcelain, which are gaining popularity thanks to improved technology.
+For example, you could add put toe-kick drawers below the cabinets.
+And instead of expensive marble or granite, consider using synthetic materials like quartz and porcelain, which are gaining popularity thanks to improved technology.
 They are also nonporous and better at resisting heat, stains, scratches, bacteria, and fading—no sealing required.